samfeldstein/personal-site-astro/src/content/blog/what-is-rain.md

 _Ahhh._

-It was like he was a magician, and had just performed the most wonderful trick.

 We'd go home and come back the next week hungry for more.
 We'd listen to Ryan's song, or watch his video, and await the question.
 And then it would come: _What is rain?_

 Every object, every concept, comprises layers of somethingness.
 A car is a mode of transportation, but it is also an expensive necessity, but it is also a chair strapped to four wheels and an engine.
 Ryan was teaching us to peel back the layers.